 In fact, the functional outcomes of widespread RNA dysregulation in neurodegeneration and ageing remain uncharacterised at the protein levels, which are ultimately linked to neuron survival or death.
 Beyond our investigation of altered RNA/protein expression levels and the development of neuroprotective strategies, we also aim at answering challenging scientific questions concerning RNA dysregulation in neurodegeneration and ageing: Proportion and identities of abnormally processed RNA molecules that escape the safeguarding mechanisms of nuclear retention?
 Which abnormal proteins, sequences and numbers, get synthesised from incorrectly processed mRNAs?
 Roles of long intergenic non-coding (linc) RNAs that exhibit similar features to protein-coding genes?

-Research in the laboratory focuses on the mechanisms of neurodegeneration and the identification of potential neuroprotective strategies in Motor Neurone Disease (MND) also called Amyotrophic Lateral Sclerosis (ALS), Spinal Muscular Atrophy (SMA), Parkinson’s disease (PD) and ageing of the brain.
-In particular, we aim to understand whether MND/ALS-neurodegeneration linked to C9ORF72, SOD1 and TDP-43 variants involve converging mechanisms of altered RNA metabolism and to investigate whether these relate to sporadic MND/ALS.
+Research in the laboratory focuses on the mechanisms of neurodegeneration and the identification of therapeutic strategies of neuroprotection in Motor Neurone Disease (MND) also called Amyotrophic Lateral Sclerosis (ALS), Fragile X Tremor and Ataxia Syndrome (FXTAS), Spinal Muscular Atrophy (SMA), Parkinson’s disease (PD) and ageing of the brain.
+In particular, we aim to identify RNA changes that cause ALS and understand whether neurodegeneration linked to C9ORF72, SOD1 and TDP-43 variants involve converging mechanisms of altered RNA metabolism.
+We are also interested in investigating how these potentially relate to sporadic ALS.

 - Generation of non-neuronal and neuron-like inducible cell models of neurodegeneration to characterise early changes in gene expression and spread of dysregulation over time, in combination with studies in animal models and in astrocytes and motor neurons differentiated from induced pluripotent stem cells (iPSCs) or induced neuronal progenitor cells (iNPCs) derived from patient fibroblasts.
 Whenever possible, we try validating our in vitro and in vivo results in human post mortem CNS tissues.
 We have access to the world largest collection of brain biosamples (Sheffield Brain Tissue Bank).